jlduan/fba/docs/_build/html/_sources/tutorials/phage-atac/PRJNA661457/tutorial.rst.txt

 Search ranges are set to ``0,16`` on read 2 and ``0,12`` on read 3.
 One mismatch for cell and feature barcodes (``-cb_m``, ``-cf_m``) are allowed.
-Use ``-cb_rc`` to reverse-complement the cell barcode sequences for processing.
+Use ``-cb_rc`` to reverse-complement cell barcode sequences in the output if needed.

 .. code:: console